It depends on your definition of “a while”.

-Most email providers, particularly free email providers, keep an eye out for accounts they consider “inactive”.
-That means you haven’t accessed the account for a “long time”; how long that is varies from provider to provider.
+Most email providers, particularly free email providers, do keep an eye out for accounts they consider “inactive”.
+That means you haven’t accessed the account for a “long time” — and how just how long that is varies from provider to provider.

 Inactivity generally initiates a multi-step process:

 - After “a while” (usually several months) of inactivity, everything in the account is permanently deleted, including email and contacts.

 - After “a while” longer (some more months) the account is closed.
 You can no longer log in to it.

 - After “a while” longer, or sometimes when the account is closed, the email address associated with the account is made available for anyone to create a new account.

 So if you’ve ignored your account for several months, you may well lose accumulated email.
 Ignore it long enough, and you could lose the account completely, and someone else could use that email address for themselves.

 If it matters to you, make sure to log in to your account every so often.

 Personally, I don’t think I could go for three weeks without email.
 Too much of my business and my life revolves around it.
 I also know not everyone’s quite as addicted geeky as I am.

 The biggest issue with not checking email for a number of weeks, besides the inactivity suspension I mentioned above, is that many email providers limit the amount of email they will store for you — often called a quota.
 If you don’t download your email for a prolonged period of time, your email simply accumulates on your provider’s server until this limit is reached, and then further email is bounced back to the sender.